Sandruski/htn-planner/README.md

 # HTN
-A hierarchical task network (HTN) planner with a custom domain language.
+This project is a hierarchical task network (HTN) planner library for AI decision-making.
+It is implemented in C++ and it interprets a custom domain language.

 ## Disclaimer
-Note that this project is a work in progress (WIP).
+Note that the project is a work in progress (WIP).
 As such, certain features may be incomplete or subject to change.
 Feedback and contributions are welcomed.

 ## Getting Started
-1. Clone the repository with `git clone https://github.com/Sandruski/HTN`.
+1. Clone the repository with `git clone https://github.com/Sandruski/htn-planner`.
-2. Generate the solution by running [GenerateProjectFiles.bat](https://github.com/Sandruski/HTN/blob/main/GenerateProjectFiles.bat).
+2. Generate the solution by running [GenerateProjectFiles.bat](https://github.com/Sandruski/htn-planner/blob/main/GenerateProjectFiles.bat).
 By default, it is generated for Visual Studio 2022.
 You can change the version of Visual Studio by editing this file.
-3. If you add or remove project files, regenerate the solution by rerunning [GenerateProjectFiles.bat](https://github.com/Sandruski/HTN/blob/main/GenerateProjectFiles.bat).
+3. If you add or remove project files, regenerate the solution by rerunning [GenerateProjectFiles.bat](https://github.com/Sandruski/htn-planner/blob/main/GenerateProjectFiles.bat).

 ## Usage
-The solution contains three projects, HTNPlanner, HTNDemo, and HTNTest.
-HTNPlanner is the core planner, HTNDemo is a playground for testing the planner, and HTNTest contains all the unit tests of the planner.
+The solution contains five projects, HTNPlanner, HTNDebugger, HTNDemo, HTNTest, and HTNFramework.
+HTNPlanner is the planner library, HTNDebugger is a library to debug the planner, HTNDemo is a playground for using the planner, HTNTest contains a set of unit tests for testing the planner using automation, and HTNFramework contains the core functionalities shared across all the projects.
+The startup project should be configured to either HTNPlanner, as is the default setting, or HTNTest.

 ## Third-Party
 - [SDL](https://www.libsdl.org/)